Pollution in Canada: Soil degradation/pollution

 Acid Deposition is a leading cause of soil degradation.
-The acidic particles from pollutants become apart of soil, harming the pH with such low acidity and therefore harming the organisms that live within the soil.
+The acidic particles from pollutants become part of soil, harming the pH with such low acidity and therefore harming the organisms that live within the soil.
 As Environment Canada mentions "soil degradation degrades the land and places significant stress on ecologically sensitive biota and flora".
 Soil degradation in Canada's biologically sensitive forests as a result of pollution, is one of the most significant cases of degradation in the country.
 One study found that 12% of Alberta's forests' soils are over their acid carrying capacity.
 This rise in acidity is attributed to the continual extraction of fossil fuel from the Alberta oil sands.
 Oil refinery sites, like those found in Alberta, have become some of the most dominant contributors to Canadian soil pollution.
 A further example can be witnessed in Calgary, where a neighbourhood built on an old Imperial Oil refinery needed their soil replaced due to contamination.

 Road salt pollution

-As a result of Canada's icy winters, salt is needed in order to deice slippery roads.
+As a result of Canada's icy winters, road salt is needed in order to deice slippery roads.
 The primary ingredient of road salt is sodium chloride.
 Road salt, while helping cars and people to gain traction in the winter, can have serious consequences for soil.
 As National Geographic found, "Road salt can pollute soil at every stage in the deicing process."
 This pollution is a result of numerous factors such as runoff, application and spray from vehicles.
 In Canada, there has been research that shows that "salt run-off from roads can increase local chloride levels to between 100 and 4,000 times normal levels."
 Salt can have adverse effects on soil and soil composition.
 Significant levels of chloride (one of the main components in salt) can "alter the soil 's pH chemistry and elevate levels of heavy metal pollutants, while at the same time causing a loss of soil structure and killing off micro-organisms".
 These effects can have dire consequences for plants rendering them unable to grow or stunting their growth.